Why You Should Consider Dusk Photography

 “The challenge is to allow the property to naturally stand out in the moodier and more atmospheric lighting state.”

 TH: The photographer will get in contact with either the agent or vendor to obtain a brief so they can be sure of what’s required.
 Because of the small time window to get the right light, it’s best to be specific about the kind of angles desired or at least what we should be trying to achieve or highlight from the dusk photography.

 JW: The appointment itself is quite efficient.
 The photographer will arrive with gloves and hat at the ready — it can be very chilly.
 Our photographers are quite self-sufficient: they’ll quickly look at the property and work out the best angles and set up ready for the optimum time.
 They will then shoot away — the ideal point is when the exposure means the internal lights are visible from the property but it’s still light enough to view detail in the shadows.
 The photographer normally knows the property as they tend to have been for the daytime shoot previously.

 How do we shoot and edit to make the photos look so good?

 TH: The basics of night photography are actually sometimes easier than daytime property shots, but people seem to get a little scared by the low light.
 Without giving away our secrets, the challenge is to allow the property to naturally stand out in the moodier and more atmospheric lighting state.
 There are a number of potential outputs from post-production editing, from a dusky sky to simulating a darker time of night which is particularly effective if there is garden or property lighting.
-See the video below which shows a comparison.
+See the video above which shows a comparison.

 For more information on dusk photography, get in touch with us using the contact form below, or just give us a call.